Home

 There are criteria that the DSM-IV-TR (Diagnostic & Statistical Manual for Mental Disorders) gives to diagnose ADHD by trained professionals.

 It says that 6 or more of these symptoms in each of the two sections should be seen for at least six months.
+They should be disruptive and inappropriate for developmental level.

 I separated each of these symptoms to their own page with additional information and experiences.
 I know you will benefit greatly from the combined information.